Kbark87/Kbark87/README.md

 - 👋 Hi, I’m @Kendra
 - 👀 I’m interested in Data Analyst
-- 🌱 I’m currently an inspiring Data Analyst
+- 🌱 I’m currently a aspiring Data Analyst
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
 Kendra.Barksdale87@yahoo.com